The Difference Between Branch, Subsidiary, and an Affiliate for

 There are only 3 types of companies that can make transfers: a branch, subsidiary, or affiliate.
 Here we will explain them.

 A “parent” is any legal business entity that has subsidiaries.
 Think of this as a parent-child relationship where the parent company exercises control over another entity.
-For example, the Coca Cola Company is the parent to Dasani Bottled Waters.
-Coca Cola could transfer an employee (who qualifies) from the parent, Coca Cola, to its subsidiary, Dasani Bottled Waters, in the United States.
+For example, the Coca-Cola Company is the parent of Dasani Bottled Waters.
+Coca-Cola could transfer an employee (who qualifies) from the parent, Coca-Cola, to its subsidiary, Dasani Bottled Waters, in the United States.